workshop-depot/inflect/README.md

 # inflect
-common reflection operations (get, set, tag, cas) for a struct field
+> _common reflection operations (get, set, tag, cas) for a struct field_

+Please see tests.